-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network and out-of-network medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
 This limit is called the maximum out-of-pocket amount for medical services.

-As a member of State of Oklahoma Group Retirees (HMO), the most you will have to pay out-of-pocket for in-network covered services in 2020 is \$3,400.
-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-If you reach the maximum out-of-pocket amount of \$3,400, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
+As a member of Generations Classic Choice (HMO), the most you will have to pay out-of-pocket for in-network covered services in 2021 is \$3,900.
+The most you will have to pay out-of-pocket for combined in-network and out-of-network covered services in 2021 is \$10,000.
+The amounts you pay for copayments and coinsurance for in-network or out-of-network covered services count toward these maximum out-of-pocket amounts.
+(The amounts you pay for your plan premiums and your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+If you reach the maximum out-of-pocket amount of \$3,900, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services, even if you haven't met the combined maximum out-of-pocket amount of \$10,000.
+If you reach the combined maximum out-of-pocket amount of \$10,000, you will not have to pay any out-of-pocket costs for the rest of the year for out-of-network covered services.
 However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).